indraneelmax/tetris_engine/README.md

 # Input Shapes

-An Input shape as for example an inverted L shape below occupies coordinates - (2,1) (1,1) (0,0) (0,1)
+An Input shape as for example an J shape below occupies coordinates - (2,1) (1,1) (0,0) (0,1)
 These coordinates are in order from top to bottom and left to right order.